 If you are covered as a retiree, and a proceeding in bankruptcy is filed with respect to your employer or the Trust under Title 11 of the United States Code, you may be entitled to COBRA/continuation coverage.
 If the bankruptcy results in a loss of coverage for you, your Dependents or your surviving spouse within one year before or after such proceeding, you and your covered Dependents will become COBRA qualified beneficiaries with respect to the bankruptcy.
 You will be entitled to COBRA continuation coverage until your death.
-Your surviving spouse and covered Dependent children will be entitled to COBRA continuation coverage for up to 36 months following your death.
-However, COBRA continuation coverage will cease upon the occurrence of any of the events listed under "Termination of COBRA Continuation" above.
+Your surviving spouse and covered Dependent children will be entitled to COBRA continuation coverage until the occurrence of any of the events listed under "Termination of COBRA Continuation" above.